 To maintain your pool’s health, test the water at least once a week.
 Consistency is essential, so pick a day that works best for you and stick to it.
 Consider testing more frequently if your pool receives heavy use or faces significant weather changes.

 Record your pool’s chemical levels in a logbook or a digital tool.
-Doing so provides you with valuable data that can help you identify trends and potential issues.
+Doing so provides valuable data that can help you identify trends and potential issues.
 Include information like:

 By keeping accurate records, you can ensure your pool stays in top condition and catch any imbalances before they become problematic.
 Proper record-keeping also aids in troubleshooting issues and provides valuable documentation should you ever need it.